davidjbradshaw/eslint-config-auto/README.md

 Suggestions for adding new plugings will be carefully considered against the *mostly reasonable* standard and usefulness.
 If you would like to help out, then I would like to add support for *Vue* and other popular frameworks.
 Thanks goes to [awesome-eslint](https://github.com/dustinspecker/awesome-eslint) for having collated the packages this project utalises.

-## Alternative

-If you like the ideas behind this config, but not the AirBnB styleguide, then checkout [eslint-config-adjunt](https://github.com/davidjbradshaw/eslint-config-adjunct).
-It includes most of the extra plugins used here, but lets you choose your prefered main eslint config.

 ## Install

 To install this config, run the following command.